snap-one/docs-zigbee/source/includes/_2-Control4ZigbeeCertification.md

 **Test case 3:**
-Test DUT allows only secure joining: Add DUT in network and try to add another unsecure device to the network.
-To simulate this initiate "allow join" from ZMAN, turn off the controller, click on unsecure device so that it initiates join and DUT should reject this unsecure join.
-Currently we are not having any ZigBee device that initiate unsecure join so require modification in template, TRAN-2645 to track this modification.
+Test DUT allows only secure joining: Add DUT in network and try to add another unsecured device to the network.
+To simulate this initiate "allow join" from ZMAN, turn off the controller, click on unsecured device so that it initiates join and DUT should reject this unsecured join.
+Currently we are not having any ZigBee device that initiate unsecured join so require modification in template, TRAN-2645 to track this modification.

 ## Implements required SSCP as per Control4 router specification